Ewelina179/veterinary_clinic/README.md

 <br>
 Patient data storage
 - information about the patient (age, gender, breed)
-- contact details of the guardian
+- contact details of the pet owner
 - information about vaccinations, allergies, additional notes
 - history of visits